 Please see the PDF version for some examples of how to enter Lived Experiences in Canada.

-Rural Capacities (Relevant Activities, Ties, and Mentors): Each of the capacity types in this section further helps to capture your suitability for rural and/or northern training.
+Rural Capacities (Relevant Activities, Ties, and Mentors): This section allows you to demonstrate your connection to rural and/or northern areas through activities and relationships, which further helps capture your suitability for rural and/or northern training.
 As a reminder, you may include activities, employment, or other information that is already listed elsewhere on the application.
 For each entry in this section, please include a short description.
-Special instructions for each capacity are listed below.
+Special instructions for each capacity type are listed below.
 You must provide the contact information of a person who can confirm the details you list for each entry.
 In this section, you are allowed to include activities, relationships and mentorship experiences that took place inside or outside of Canada.

-Notes: New this year, you may enter both Canadian and non-Canadian locations for this section.
+Notes: You may enter both Canadian and non-Canadian locations for this section.
 Canadian locations will pop up after typing a few letters, but non-Canadian locations must be typed in full.
-If a Canadian location you need does not appear, please send an email through the application system with the name of the location so it can be added.
-There is a cutoff date of June 1, 2016 for this section.
-The system will not allow you to enter dates after June 1, 2016.
+If a Canadian location you need does not appear, please message us so it can be added to the list of locations.
+You will not be able to select the location until it has been added.
+There is a cutoff date of June 1, 2017 for this section.
+The system will not allow you to enter dates after June 1, 2017.

 Role of Mentor in Decision to Pursue Medicine: 3 entries allowed.
 This section is about northern, rural, and/or remote mentors who have influenced your decision to pursue medicine.
 Enter the name/title of the mentor in the Activity Type box.
-Describe the relationship/connection with your listed mentor.
+The start date should be the date the person started to play a mentorship role in your life.
+For the description, please describe the relationship or connection you have with the person, and explain how the mentor influenced your decision to study medicine.
 Please enter where your mentor lived/lives.
+If your mentor no longer lives in the rural community, please note when they moved in your description.
+In most cases, the verifier will be your mentor.

 Exceptional circumstances text box: This is an optional opportunity to explain any challenging circumstances that have had an impact on your application.
 It is not a chance to write an autobiographical essay on your motivation for medicine, your background, etc.